WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 01 31 | In Class
+First day to work in class physically.
+As such, we are review the "Working with Data Types, Operators and Variables."
+Found out a better way of completing the fourth Ex.
+Specifically, to check for empty spaces at the beginning and end of a variable could be ``` variable.includes(" ");```.
+Also, it is a good practice to trim a user's input so there aren't any spaces at in their inputs.

+---

 ## 2022 01 30 | JS Objects 1
 Completed the Ls and Ex in Objects.
 This section focused on how JS doesn't use "classes."
 Rather, it uses objects which pretty much do the same thing.
 I also remember reading that JS actually does use classes (even if that might be recently added).
 None-the-less, this was a very interesting topic.
 The Ex instructions were a little confusing.
 I did the bonus, but I think I would like to practice more with creating, manipulating and reporting objects.
 I created a sandbox folder just so I can do just that.